 The Dragonborn racial traits offer nothing which nicely complements the Ranger.
 You can build strength-based rangers in medium armor, but that's not enough to make the Ranger a good option for the Dragonborn.

 No Dexterity increase.

-Making a creature frightened of you for a full minute is considerably more impactful than a little bit of damage, and expanding the AOE to a 30-foot radius is great.
-Paladins and Fighters should consider this once their primary ability scores are approaching 20, especially if their have an odd-numbered ability score.
+Making creatures frightened of you for a full minute is considerably more impactful than a little bit of damage, and expanding the AOE to a 30-foot radius is great.
+Paladins and Fighters should consider this once their primary ability scores are approaching 20, especially if they have an odd-numbered ability score.
 Warlocks might also consider it to help pad their limited spell slots.

 Sorcerer may be the best candidate for this.
 Dragon Hide will replace the need for Mage Armor, freeing up one of your limited slots for spells known, but unless you're investing heavily in Dexterity your AC is still going to be terrible.